Bobby Berk Is The Unexpected Hero Of ‘Queer Eye’

-Now that season 2 has dropped, Queer Eye is doubling down on the core concepts that made the show so perfect and important.
+Now that season 2,3 and 4 has dropped, Queer Eye is doubling down on the core concepts that made the show so perfect and important.
 It’s still ministering care to people, dismantling toxic masculinity, and breaking down stereotypes.
 It’s still heartwarming as fuck, and still a guaranteed happy-sob.

 But along with this, we’ve also been given a deeper insight into the Fab Five themselves — we find out more about Karamo’s background in counselling and advocacy work.
 We get to see Antoni actually cook some stuff (and weirdly, Tan too).
 We watch Tan go through an extremely sensitive discovery of the issues that face trans men and women.
 Jonathan somehow eclipses his own personal best at being the most pure being on this earth.
 They all get to be their best selves.

 And we get to see the real Bobby Berk.